fangliye/Data-Locality/index.md

 <h2>22/05- 26/05</h2>
+    <p> 1.
 Read paper.
-Delay scheduling a simple technique for achieving locality and fairness in cluster scheduling.pdf Import Hadoop source code to eclips.
+Delay scheduling a simple technique for achieving locality and fairness in cluster scheduling.pdf</p>
+<p>2.
+Import Hadoop source code to eclips.</p>
-Contacted with Euggen asking for some available machines for seting up hadoop cluster.
+<p>3.
+Contacted with Euggen asking for some available machines for seting up hadoop cluster.</p>
  29/05- 02/06
 29/05: set up ubuntu(operating system) in the vmware.  - Done
       Problems: